How to wipe a laptop easily and securely

 Once you have connected the external drive to the laptop you want to wipe, you can check that it is big enough to store all the data you need.

 To backup, you can simply connect an external drive to the laptop and drag files and folders to it.
-You can use the Windows Backup feature in Windows 7 of File History in Windows 8.
-Windows 10 has both features and adds the ability to backup and restore system images.
+You can use the Windows Backup feature in Windows 7, or File History in Windows 8.
+Windows 10 has both features and adds the ability to back up and restore system images.

 How to wipe a Windows 7/Vista/XP laptop

+Let's start with the oldest OS versions you're likely to encounter.
 Wiping a laptop running Windows 7 shouldn't be too difficult.
-Although the legacy OS is now obsolete, you might still encounter older devices with the OS still installed.
+Although the legacy OS is now obsolete, you might still run into older devices with the OS still installed.

-You can use an application such as DBAN (link).
+You can use an application such as DBAN.
 It's downloadable as an ISO image but you will need to extract it onto a bootable USB or disc in order to use it as a boot device.

 Once this USB flash drive is inserted in the laptop you want to wipe, restart the machine and then boot from this drive from the BIOS screen.
 From here you simply follow the prompts and wait for the machine to work through the reset process, which will securely delete everything.
-You can now reinstall Windows 7 from any disc or bootable USB stick with Windows installation files.
+If the machine is going to see new use, you can then reinstall Windows 7 from any disc or bootable USB stick with Windows installation files, although you'll likely want to upgrade this to Windows 10.

 How to wipe a Windows 8/8.1 laptop